-Students who initially plan to complete an RCE may change to the TQE by March 15.
-This decision should be made in consultation with their major professor and should be communicated to the members of the doctoral committee and the chair of the Comprehensive Exams Committee.
+Students who initially plan to complete an RCE may change to the TQE.
+The deadline to change from the RCE to the TQE is two weeks after students receive the TQE reading list.
+This decision should be made in consultation with the major professor and should be communicated to the members of the doctoral committee and the chair of the Comprehensive Exams Committee.